Could electromagnetism be envisaged as a form of gravity in a metric affine framework?: Closing remarks-Questions for further research

 Firstly, which is the nature of the conversion constant $k$ and how can it be determined?
 Let us make a \textit{conjecture}.
-We observe that the action term $J_{a}Q^{a}$, introduced in~\eqref{eq-Einstein-Maxwell-action2}, turns out to establish a coupling between charged matter on the one hand, and electromagnetic-gravitational fields on the other, according to the schema: charge$\rightarrow$ electromagnetic field (i.e. $J_{a}A^{a}$: role of the electric charge classical electrodynamics) $+$charge$\rightarrow$ non-metricity component of gravity (i.e. $J_{a}Q^{a}$ in action~\eqref{eq-Einstein-Maxwell-action2})$\rightarrow$ electromagnetic$\leftrightarrow$ gravitational-non-metricity component (i.e. $A_{a}=kQ_{a}$).
+On the one hand, we observe that the action term $J_{a}Q^{a}$, introduced in~\eqref{eq-Einstein-Maxwell-action2}, establishes a coupling between matter and non-metricity, mediated by the electric charge.
+On the other hand, within classical electrodynamics, the electric charge is known to act as a coupling constant between matter and electromagnetic field (see $J_{a}A^{a}$ in~\eqref{eq-Einstein-Maxwell-action}).
+The aforementioned double coupling potentially implies an equivalence relation between non-metricity and the Maxwell field, where the electric charge plays the role of the coupling constant.
 Besides, we take into account that the electric charge has length dimension in geometrised units.
-Therefore, we state the following question: Could the coupling constant $k$ (with length geometrised dimension) be identified as the total electric charge of a given charged distribution?
+Therefore and in other words, we state the following question: Could the coupling constant $k$ (with length geometrised dimension) be identified as the total electric charge of a given charged distribution?
 If this is the case, it would appear that the electric charge behaves on large-scales as a quantity which translates a given electromagnetic field into its gravitational equivalent.
 Furthermore, according to~\eqref{eq:grav-em-equivalence}, with $k\rightarrow\mathcal{Q}$, opposite charges correspond to homothetic curvature of opposite sign.
 Could the macroscopic interaction between a positive and a negative charge distribution be envisaged as a consequence of an `interaction' between opposite kinds of homothetic curvature?

 Secondly, how are the properties of the Maxwell field ($A_{a}=kQ_{a}=(16/3)kS_{a}$, via~\eqref{eqn:constraints2}) reconciled with the geometric significance/properties of non-metricity and torsion?
 The aforementioned properties are respectively the change to a vector's magnitude under its parallel transport along a given curve, and the impossibility to form a closed (small) parallelogram under parallel transport of one vector to the direction of another~\cite{I}.\\ Addressing the above exposed questions/problems will be an object of my future efforts.\\